 “I was just looking,” he said sheepishly, slamming his laptop shut as if caught perusing porn.

-When we took our evening walks, I found myself gazing longingly at dogs in the same way I had with babies many years earlier when I knew I wanted to become a parent.
+When we took our evening walks, I looked longingly at dogs like I had with babies many years earlier when I knew I wanted to become a parent.

-So three months later, we found ourselves surrounded by golden retriever puppies.
+So, three months later, we found ourselves surrounded by golden retriever puppies.
 No one could replace Wally, we told each other.
-We weren’t trying to replace him, but our house was too empty.
-For us, a house with both a grown child and no dog was only a house, not a home.
+We weren’t trying to replace him, but our house was empty.
+For us, a house with a grown child and no dog was only a house, not a home.

 Since Lizzie was four when Jeff and I met and six when we married, we never parented a toddler together.
 We’d also never raised a puppy together — our previous dogs had been older rescues.

-Having a puppy was almost like having a toddler again, but one with tiny razor sharp teeth and an obsession with socks.
-After tossing yet another chewed up sock in the trash, I wondered if I was too old for this.
+Having a puppy was like having a toddler again, but one with tiny, razor-sharp teeth and an obsession with socks.
+After tossing yet another chewed-up sock in the trash, I wondered if I was too old for this.
 Had we made a mistake?

-Though we occasionally bickered about what was developmentally appropriate for puppies, Jeff and I were pretty much in agreement about Flossie (as we had been when raising Lizzie.)
-Turns out parenting a puppy was quite similar to a young child.
+Though we occasionally bickered about what was developmentally appropriate for puppies, Jeff and I agreed about Flossie (as we had been raising Lizzie.)
+It turns out that parenting a puppy was quite similar to a young child.

 Raising a new puppy was like parenting a toddler

-Each time Flossie hit a new milestone I felt the same sense of pride I’d felt with Lizzie.
+Each time Flossie hit a new milestone, I felt the same pride I’d felt with Lizzie.
 When Flossie held out a paw on command, my heart swelled as it had when Lizzie stood on wobbly legs for the first time.

-The first time Flossie slept through the night, Jeff and I showered her with praise.
-It was like the positive reinforcement I’d used with three year old Lizzie when she put away her toys without being asked.
-Of course Lizzie could understand what I was saying.
+Jeff and I praised her the first time Flossie slept through the night.
+It was like the positive reinforcement I’d used with three-year-old Lizzie when she put away her toys without being asked.
+Of course, Lizzie could understand what I was saying.
 Secretly, I was convinced Flossie could, too.

 Flossie was enthusiastic, yes, but sweet and lovable.
 The instructor rolled her eyes.
-The next week, when a pup parent smiled and told me how well our puppies played together, I looked over to see if the other dog’s parents had heard.
+When a pup’s parent smiled and told me how well our puppies played together the next week, I looked over to see if the other dog’s parents had heard.
 They had.
 I smirked.
 Parenting a puppy had turned me into the type of parent I’d always hated: judgmental and competitive.
-And yet I now secretly relished it.
+And yet, I now secretly relished it.

 Over that first year, Flossie morphed from puppy/toddler to dog.
 She grew into a good girl who enjoyed being told so.

-And, although Flossie hasn’t learned to clean her muddy footprints off the kitchen floor or to place her shedded clumps of fur in the garbage bin, she also never leaves a pile of clothes in her room or dishes in the sink.
+And, although Flossie hasn’t learned to clean her muddy footprints off the kitchen floor or place her shedded clumps of fur in the garbage bin, she also never leaves a pile of clothes in her room or dishes in the sink.
 Our house feels like a home again.
-But I’m going to have a hard time if Flossie leaves for college.
+But I will have a hard time if Flossie leaves for college.